 As someone who writes a lot, I’m always looking for ways to improve my proofreading skills.
 I’ve found that there are a few online resources that can be really helpful.
 First, the website Grammarly offers a free grammar checker that can be used to catch errors in your writing.
 You can also find a number of helpful articles on their blog about topics like proofreading strategies and common mistakes to avoid.

 Another great resource is the Hemingway Editor, which is a paid tool that offers more in-depth analysis of your writing.
 It highlights areas that need improvement and provides suggestions for how to make your writing clearer and easier to read.

-Finally, I also recommend doing a search for “proofreading tips” on your favorite search engine.
+And, I also recommend doing a search for “proofreading tips” on your favorite search engine.
 This will bring up a wealth of articles and blog posts from writers of all levels that can offer helpful advice on proofreading your work.

-How to find a professional proofreader
+How to Find a Professional Proofreader

 Before you hand your work off to just anyone, make sure you vet your proofreader.
 Here are a few questions to ask: